Temperature-biased double-loop Josephson flux transducer: Flux-to-critical current response

 \section{Flux-to-critical current response}

 -0.2cm

 The physical effects described so far could promptly find an application as a high sensitivity magnetic flux-to-critical current transducer.
-So in this section we delve into its sensing performances by adjusting the system parameter values to achieve the optimal operating conditions.
-In particular, we expect the steep change in the critical current to result in a very high sensitivity of the device for detecting small flux changes.
-Indeed, a tiny variation of the magnetic field $\Phij$ induces a huge variation of the critical current.
-In this detection scheme the other magnetic flux $\Phii$, with $i\neq j$, serves as an additional knob for tuning the operating point of the detector.
+In this section we look at the performance of the device by adjusting the system parameters.
+In particular, we expect the steep change in the critical current to result in a very high sensitivity for detecting small flux changes.
+Indeed, a tiny variation of the magnetic flux $\Phij$ induces a huge variation of the critical current.